 The programme of events organised for the Friends runs from September to July each year and is publicised in various ways including through a Friends Newsletter.
 The events include social and cultural (e.g. dramatic, artistic, musical) ones, as well as ones with worship content or moments.

 The Friends is managed by a small committee under the leadership of the present Chairman, Dr Den Parker.
 Membership is open to all.
 The annual Friends membership subscription is modest: currently just £10 for an individual and £20 for a family.
-We have held the subscription at this level for three years now but may need to increase it a little for 2013/14.
+We have held the subscription at this level for four years now but may need to increase it a little for 2014/15.
 Application forms for Friends membership are available in St Peter’s Church or from one of the committee members.

 Why join us?